072jiajia/VRDL_HW3/README.md

 3. [Train and Make Submission](#train-and-make-prediction)

 ## Installation
-All requirements should be detailed in requirements.txt.
-Using virtual environment is recommended.
+Using virtual environment is recommended.<br>
+My CUDA version is 11.0<br>
+Set the environment by the following commands if your CUDA version is the same as mine.
 ```
 virtualenv .
 source bin/activate